radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 11. Click **Add** and create a property named auth_tenant.

-12. Enter the value of your azure AD tenant for the auth_tenant property and click **OK**.
+12. Enter the value of your Entra ID tenant for the auth_tenant property and click **OK**.

 13. Click **Add** and create a property named auth_type.